alaistair/EconSim/README.md

 Data generated from the simulation can be used to illustrate various relationships.
 Okun's law can be seen by plotting unemployment and GDP growth.
 The effects of interest rate changes can be plotted on an IS-LM curve.
 Kuznets handles all the data work so that the charts can be drawn at will (or when the student is at an appropriate level), which speeds up the intuition.

 I am currently implementing the simulation in Python and will have a minimum viable version of the model soon.
 The next stage will be developing a front-end (likely in React given that the data are visualised in Dash) and then a back end to handle the users and data.
 Following that will be developing the content and testing the results.
-Click here to see a wireframe mockup.

 # Why Kuznets